 On this page, it allows you to look up a closed request.
 It also allows you to reset a request if you accidentally close the request before it’s finished.

 Find Sponsor: shows a popup list of all sponsor names have been submitted to the system.
-Select the sponsor name to see all the requests come from this sponsor:
+Select the sponsor name to see all the requests come from this sponsor.

 Reset Request: select the request you want to request and click Reset Request button.
 This will bring the request back to protocol request list on Home page.